galaxiaX/househost-front/README.md

 This repository contains the frontend code for Househost, a web application for managing rental properties.
 The frontend was built with Vite and React and is deployed on Vercel.

+## Backend 🔧

+The backend for this project can be found at [github.com/galaxiaX/househost-back](https://github.com/galaxiaX/househost-back) .
+It was built with Node.js, Express, and MongoDB, and it stores images in AWS S3.

 ### Getting Started 💻

 To get started with the project, follow these steps: